 How is HWD different from other SSI-related medical (CN)?

 - No asset test.

-- Higher income standard - clients pay monthly premiums instead of meeting spenddown or participation liability.
+- No income standard - clients pay monthly premiums instead of a spenddown or client responsibility based on income.

 - Only designated HWD staff determine eligibility.

-- The substantial gainful activity (SGA) is not a factor for HWD.
-For all other SSI related medicaid programs, the SGA is a factor regarding disability criteria, Earnings can't equal or exceed the SGA amount.
+- The substantial gainful activity (SGA) limit is not a factor for HWD.
+For all other SSI-related Medicaid programs, the SGA is an aspect of the disability criteria.
+Earnings can't equal or exceed the SGA amount.
 For HWD disability, this test does not apply.
-For a under age 65 client earning over the SGA standard, HWD is the only SSI related program that should be considered if the client is not receiving a payment from SSA based on disability.
+For an under age 65 client earning over the SGA standard, HWD is the only SSI-related program that should be considered if the client is not receiving a payment from SSA based on disability.
 Detailed information on the SGA is in the HWD section of the manual.

 Note: HWD covers short stays (29 days or less) in nursing homes.
-HWD does not cover medical institutionalization (Nursing Facility or RHC) projected 30 days more.
-A redetermination under the L track program is needed for HWD clients residing in a NF or RHC 30 days or more.
+HWD does not cover medical institutionalization (Nursing Facility or Residential Habilitation Center (RHC) projected 30 days more.
+A redetermination under an L-track program is needed for HWD clients residing in a NF or RHC for 30 days or more.

 Working Clients and HCB Waiver programs (L22)

-- ACES supports the 65 and 1/2 earned income exclusion in post eligibility for the CN Waivers.
-Do not code an additional earnings deduction on the LTCX screen
+- ACES supports the 65 and 1/2 earned income disregard in post eligibility for CN Waivers.
+Do not code an additional earnings deduction on the Long Term Care Expense/Deduction page.

 Working clients in a Medical Institution